Gyeeta Architecture

 The Alert Action Agent is involved in executing the Alert Actions (Notifications) as per the configured Alert rules.

-A single instance of the Alert agent needs to be installed on a host with Network Connectivity to shyama
+A single instance of the Alert agent needs to be installed on a host with Network Connectivity to shyama.
+If the Alert Action needs

 Network connectivity to an external service such as Slack or Pagerduty, the Alert Action Host must have Internet Connectivity as well.